add-ons/plugin.video.tvvlaanderen/README.md

 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-yellow.svg)](https://opensource.org/licenses/GPL-3.0)
 [![Contributors](https://img.shields.io/github/contributors/add-ons/plugin.video.tvvlaanderen.svg)](https://github.com/add-ons/plugin.video.tvvlaanderen/graphs/contributors)

-# TV Vlaanderen (and other M7 Group based) Kodi Add-on
+# M7 Group Kodi Add-ons

 This project contains the codebase for multiple M7 Group add-ons.
-While this repository can be used for all supported providers, it's recommended to use the build Add-on from the list below.
+While this repository can be used for all supported providers, it's recommended to use the Add-ons from the list below.
 This allows you to install multiple add-ons at the same time.

 ## Supported providers